fredbi/go-experiments/go-openapi/README.md

 > the other way around: generating spec from code, which I have never personally used and barely contributed to.

 Let's start with some positive assessment.
 I see many major successes:

-* ...
+* Supports _almost_ everything dealing with OAIv2, only fringe use cases remain poorly supported
+* Distributed for many platforms as binary releases and docker images
+* Generated code is not too bad, it is way better than anything you may get from swagger-codegen
+* Spec generation is still a popular use case, and is unique (afaik) in the golang space
+* Once well-understood it is highly customizable
+* There are a lot of useful features like spec validation, mixin, diffing, flattening, ...
+* Model generation brings a lot of features like embedding custom types, etc
+* Code is well-covered by a lot of unit tests, there are also a lot of integration tests
+* A large documentation set is available

 The main issue is the lack of OAIv3 support.
 That's a killer one.

 Unfortunately, my response to that one is kind of diluted all over this note.
-In order to move there, there are so many things that need to be reviewed and improved.
+To move up to that stage, there are so many things that need to be reviewed and improved.

-As a maintainer and user, I've hit the following issues / identified the following criticisms:
+As a maintainer and user, I've hit the following issues and raised the following criticisms:
 * CLI
   1. the main intent of the tool is to provide a CLI, but there are too many built-in features
   2. the tool is highly customizable, but documentation about how to do so is scarce